 - Older children should be seen again at eight weeks (two months) and then 12 weeks (three months) after starting treatment.

 - The next visit usually is at six months after starting treatment.
 However, more frequent visits (monthly or every three months) may be needed for some children who are still unwell.

 - Young children under one year should be assessed monthly for the first 6 months as they are growing rapidly.
 Thereafter they can be seen at two and later three monthly intervals.

-- Viral load should be done at 6 months and 1 year, and then annually
+- Viral load should be done at 6 months and 1 year, and if virally suppressed (viral load less than 50 copies/ml) then repeat viral load annually

 - Neurodevelopmental screening should be performed at 14 weeks, 6 months, 9 months, 18 months, 3 years and 5 to 6 years of age using the guideline in the Road-to-Health booklet.